ToxicFrog/doomrl-server/README.md

 In the latter case, it may not always be able to narrow it down to a single high score entry.
 In that case, you will get a `writing duplicate scorelines, please edit and correct` message.
 Open the `players/<name>/archive/scores` file, find the duplicate entries, and read the corresponding mortem files to figure out which is the correct one (if possible) and delete the rest.

 ## Future Work

-Generation of a static web interface for high score lists and mortem/ttyrec files in `www/`.

 `wins` command to list winning games only.